 Heavy Duty Vehicle Modifications

-Motivo has worked with trucks ranging from Class 3 up to Class 8, and also has experience with military and tansit/para-transit bus platforms.
+Motivo has worked with trucks ranging from Class 3 up to Class 8, and also has experience with military and transit/para-transit bus platforms

 Vision Motors was developing a hydrogen fuel cell powered Class 8 truck to be used as a drayage truck in the port of LA.
 Power for the truck came from a 680V 100 kWh battery pack and a 65 kW fuel cell to power its electric drivetrain.
 During the vehicle development, Vision encountered problems with their CAN bus integrity and needed assistance identifying the root cause.
 Vision also needed Motivo to build an economical model and verify the business case for using fuel cell and electrical powertrain in drayage application.